toddm92/aws/scripts/python/build-vpc/README.md

 ### Create an AWS VPC

-Moved into it's own repo:
+Moved into its own repo:

 https://github.com/toddm92/vpc-create